Dance Central Spotlight

-Dance Central Spotlight is a music rhythm game developed by Harmonix and published by Microsoft Studios for the Xbox One Kinect.

-The game provides a stripped-down experience in comparison to previous Dance Central titles, maintaining the core gameplay of the franchise, but with a focus on providing more routines per-song, the regular release of new, recent songs as downloadable content, and leverage of improvements to the motion detection capabilities of Kinect for Xbox One.
+Dance Central Spotlight is a 2014 rhythm game developed by Harmonix and published by Microsoft Studios for the Xbox One Kinect.
+It is the sequel to Dance Central 3 (2012) and the fourth installment in the Dance Central series.
+The game provides a stripped-down experience in comparison to previous Dance Central titles, maintaining the core gameplay of the series, but with a focus on providing more routines per-song, the regular release of recent songs as downloadable content, and leverage of improvements to the motion detection capabilities of the Kinect for Xbox One.
+It was released on September 2, 2014.

 Gameplay

 Similarly to previous installments in the franchise, players must mirror the dance routine of an on-screen dancer, as instructed by "flash cards" indicating specific moves in the routine.
 Players are judged and scored on the accuracy of their performance.
 Each song includes up to eight routines, including four difficulty levels of the standard routine, along with two fitness-oriented routines and two "alternate" routines.
 Additional routines and difficulty levels are unlocked for songs by collecting flash cards by getting "Flawless" ratings on individual moves.

 Spotlight includes songs from artists like Rihanna, Lorde and Pharrell Williams.
 It focuses primarily on the core gameplay of the franchise, with a simplified offering of standard and fitness modes, and no story mode or other minigames like past versions.
 The practice mode was overhauled to use a dynamic, "on-demand" approach, rather than the "regimented" approach used by previous Dance Central games: players can now jump to training mode in-game by using a voice or controller command.
 Once activated, the player can practice the relevant portion, slow down the routine, and go to different parts of the song.
 When the player exits practice, the song continues from where it was left off.

 The following ten songs are bundled with the game: